Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 - Cluster layer The Cluster Layer is the second Java application within Klaw.
-  Communication: This layer is a Java application that communicates with the Governance Layer and Kafka clusters (Kafka, Schema Registry, Kafka Connect).
+  Communication: This layer is a Java application that communicates with the Governance Layer and Apache Kafka clusters (Apache Kafka, Schema Registry, Apache Kafka Connect).

 - User interface switch: By default, users are logged into the AngularJS-based interface.
 However, they have the option to switch to